 Cuba is filled with magnificent, sugary-sand beaches

-From the ivory, sands shores of Playa Ancón, a water sports hub just minutes from vibrant Trinidad, to the vast, glistening sands of Playa Paraíso and Playa Sirena, Cuba has plenty of magical beaches to choose from.
+From the ivory, sands shores of Playa Ancón, a water sports hub just minutes from vibrant Trinidad, to the vast, glistening sands of Playa Paraíso and Playa Sirena, Cuba yacht charters take you to plenty of magical beaches to choose from.
 Looking for something a little quieter, with more space to relax in solitude?
 Head to the Bay of Pigs.
 With its rocky coves, clear waters and endless rows of swaying palms, this beach is as historic as it is beautiful.